Sulfur (magazine)

+History

 The magazine was founded following a discussion between Eshleman, Robert Kelly and Jerome Rothenberg.
 "Sulfur unswervingly presented itself as an alternative to what some of us call 'official verse culture' (backed by The New York Times Book Review, The New York Review of Books, The New Yorker, The Nation, and nearly all trade publishing houses, to the exclusion of contrasting viewpoints)," Eshleman said in an interview when the magazine closed.

 The magazine was funded by sales and subscriptions as well as grants from academic and public institutions.
 The Humanities Division of the California Institute of Technology funded the magazine from 1981 to 1983.
 The UCLA Extension Writers Program funded issues 10 through 15, from 1984 to 1986.
 From 1986 to 2000, the English Department at Eastern Michigan University provided limited office support, a part-time graduate assistant, and course release time for Eshleman (then a professor of poetry there).
 Grants from the National Endowment for the Arts from the mid-1980s until 1996, alongside sales and subscriptions, covered expenses during that period.

 During its run of issues, Sulfur maintained a reputation as the premiere publication of alternative and experimental writing.
 This was due in no small measure to its impressive masthead of contributing editors and correspondents.
 These included Rachel Blau DuPlessis, Michael Palmer, and Eliot Weinberger as "Contributing Editors".
 The roster of "Correspondents" included: Charles Bernstein, James Clifford, Clark Coolidge, Jayne Cortez, Marjorie Perloff, Jed Rasula, Jerome Rothenberg, Roberto Tejada, Keith Tuma, Allen S. Weiss, and Marjorie Welish.
 The managing editor was Clayton Eshleman's wife, Caryl Eshleman.

 Issue 33 (Fall 1993) was a special issue entitled Into the Past, edited by Eliot Weinberger.
 Issue 44 (Spring 1999) was a special issue entitled Anglophone Poetry & Poetics Outside the US and the UK, guest edited by Jenny Penberthy and Marjorie Perloff.

 The final issue of Sulfur appeared in spring 2000.
 In his introduction, Eshleman explained the end of the magazine by citing the ongoing financial challenge of producing a poetry magazine without solid institutional or public support as well as, more significantly, the fact that he wanted to devote more of his time to his own writing.